Wellesley College Library Collection Development Policy

 While the general collection development policies and guiding principles apply to the Special Collections of the College, there are certain areas of focus for building and maintaining them.

-Rare Books: Early editions in the history of science and medicine, history of ideas, philosophy, images of classical antiquity, humanist thought and related political and religious suppression, German Reformation pamphlets and popular propaganda in woodcut or other graphic arts, travel and exploration, American history with special emphasis on pre-1800 colonial imprints and newspapers, slave trade and emancipation materials to support Elbert Collection.
+Rare Books: Early editions in the history of science and medicine, history of ideas, philosophy, images of classical antiquity, humanist thought and related political and religious suppression, German Reformation pamphlets and popular propaganda in woodcut or other graphic arts, travel and exploration, American history with special emphasis on pre-1800 colonial imprints and newspapers, 19th century abolitionist movements, slave trade and emancipation materials to support Elbert Collection.
 With current emphasis on Book Studies in the curriculum, print or manuscript materials from the early modern period that document the book as material and cultural object--- e.g., owners’ marks, binders’ waste, national style or other unique attributes, are sought.
 Textbooks, partial sets, publishers’ series, post-1800 Bibles and sermons, personal archives and papers are not usually acquired.

 Book Arts: Contemporary and retrospective fine press, limited editions, and unique artists’ books in all media.
 Must have significant content relating to rare books and poetry collection, relevant content on cultural, political, and social themes, documentation of historical and present world affairs, high quality of craft and synthesis of materials and structure.
-Growing emphasis on European artists, world languages and cultures, comparative literature, women’s studies, and visual typography.
+Growing emphasis on international artists, world languages and cultures, comparative literature, women’s studies, and visual typography.
 Generally not acquired are blank books, decorated books, designer bindings, deluxe editions, pop-up books, or sculptural book-objects requiring gallery or wall display.
 Secondary sources, such as reference and technical works to support Book Arts Lab and Book Studies are acquired as needed.

 Juvenile Collection: This is a relatively static collection, mainly acquired through past gifts.
 The Juvenile collection is representative of 18th-20th century popular children’s literature for entertainment and useful instruction.
 It is not intended to be exhaustive of any one genre or author.
 Its primary use is for education and history courses, so that any new acquisitions must have a curricular connection.
 Books written from an English or American perspective on the moral, religious, and social differences of foreign cultures are of interest, especially in the 18th-19th centuries.
 Seeking colonial American imprints and educational games.